jackpas23/HashiCorp-Tech-Flex/README.md

 ### Vault Onboarding Module

 This module sets up a namespace, a static K/V mount, and generates static credentials for access to the namespace.
-It also creates policies for the namespace.
+It also creates a user and admin policy for the namespace.

 #### Example Usage